plepe/OpenStreetBrowser/README.md

 * const: an object variable which is available as prefix in twig functions.

 All values in the "feature" section may use the [TwigJS language](doc/TwigJS.md) for evaluation.

+### Hooks
+With the function `register_hook` you can hook into several functions.
+The following hooks are available:

+* `state-get`: modules can add values into the current state.
+Parameters: `state`: an object, which can be modified by modules.
+* `state-apply`: when a state is applied to the app.
+Parameters: `state`: state which should be applied.